 - Programs are based in a variety of settings such as FQHCs, Veterans Affairs (VA), academic practices, hospitals, and large health systems.

 Who is involved in the Consortium?

-- Supporters of the Consortium: currently nearly 300 self-identified members representing clinical practice, academia, policy, and public health who are committed to excellence in postgraduate nurse practitioner training and advancing health and healthcare.
+- Supporters of the Consortium: currently nearly 300 self-identified members representing clinical practice, academia, policy, and public health who are committed to excellence in APP postgraduate training and advancing health and healthcare.

 What is accreditation?

 - Accreditation is a quality assurance review of programs or institutions; (certification is for individuals.)
-NNPRFTC’s accreditation is for postgraduate NP training programs.
+The Consortium’s accreditation is for postgraduate NP and joint NP/PA training programs.

 - Accreditation is a recognized way for trainees, patients, organizations, government officials, and the general public to know that an institution or program provides high quality postgraduate training.

 - Goal of accreditation: Ensure that training provided by postgraduate training programs meet acceptable levels of quality.

 - Accreditation Fact Sheet and Accreditation Process Maps (Initial Accreditation and Renewal of Accreditation);